mbzuai-oryx/groundingLMM/README.md

 - [**Datasets**](./docs/datasets.md): Provides detailed instructions to download and arrange datasets required for training and evaluation.

+- [**GranD**](./docs/GranD.md): Provides detailed instructions to download the GranD dataset and run the automated annotation pipeline.

 - [**Model Zoo**](./docs/model_zoo.md): Provides downloadable links to all pretrained GLaMM checkpoints.

 - [**Training**](./docs/training.md): Provides instructions on how to train the GLaMM model for its various capabilities including Grounded Conversation Generation (GCG), Region-level captioning, and Referring Expression Segmentation.